Speech and Swallowing Challenges in Parkinson’s: Strategies for Communication and Nutrition

 One aspect of the condition that’s often overlooked is its effect on speech and swallowing.

-In this article, we’ll explore common speech and swallowing difficulties faced by people with Parkinson’s and offer evidence-based techniques to help improve communication and ensure adequate nutrition.
+In this article, we’ll explore common speech and swallowing difficulties faced by people with Parkinson’s and offer evidence-based techniques to help improve and ensure adequate nutrition.

-Empathy is essential when supporting someone with Parkinson’s as they navigate these challenges.
+is essential when supporting someone with Parkinson’s as they navigate these challenges.

 You can make a significant difference in their lives by understanding their struggles and implementing appropriate strategies.